franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

 # 🔎 1.
 Inspect the metabolic models

+In case you are not already familiar with genome-scale metabolic models, also refered to as GEMs, have a look through the following article:

+* [Intro to FBA](https://www.nature.com/articles/nbt.1614): What is flux balance analysis?

 While genome-scale metabolic models may appear complicated and mysterious at first, they exist in our computers as modest text files.

 Analogous to the [HTML format](https://en.wikipedia.org/wiki/HTML) used to describe websites, the SBML format can be used to describe the metabolism of organisms.